kat-tax/ult/README.md

-# ULT · The Ultimate Dev Kit
+# ULT · The Ultimate App Dev Kit

-> One code base for native mobile, native desktop, and web!
+> One codebase for native mobile, native desktop and web!

 To create your new app, run `npx ult [project name]`